Yesid812/Yesid812/README.md

 ## 🚀 About Me

-I'm a senior student of software engineering and a junior software engineer with a strong interest in fullstack development, scalable systems, and data-driven applications.
+I'm a junior software engineer with a strong interest in fullstack development, scalable systems, and data-driven applications.
 I enjoy building real-world solutions, learning new technologies, and continuously improving my engineering skills.

 Recently, I've been focusing more on **data analysis and data processing**, exploring how to extract insights and build systems that leverage data effectively.